-- 1: To deliver development prioritising local distinctiveness in keeping with the village feel, rural surroundings and heritage of Tiptree. - 2: To meet the housing, infrastructure and service requirements and needs of Tiptree and its residents in a sustainable manner. - 3: To improve movement through Tiptree, for vehicular traffic but also for walking and cycling and to improve access to main routes and railway stations whilst minimising impact on the village centre. - 4: To protect and enable Tiptree's green environment, wildlife and biodiversity to thrive and grow. - 5: To enable Tiptree village centre to thrive as a safe location for people to spend leisure time and access community facilities. - 6: To ensure that Tiptree is an attractive location for a range of businesses so that its local economy can thrive. - 4.4 In the sections that follow, the policies to support and deliver the vision and objectives are set out under the following topics: - Spatial Strategy - Design and Housing - Traffic and Movement - Tiptree Village Centre
+1: To deliver development prioritising local distinctiveness in keeping with the village feel, rural surroundings and heritage of Tiptree.

+2: To meet the housing, infrastructure and service requirements and needs of Tiptree and its residents in a sustainable manner.

+3: To improve movement through Tiptree, for vehicular traffic but also for walking and cycling and to improve access to the countryside, main routes and railway stations whilst minimising impact on the village centre.

+4: To protect and enable Tiptree's green environment, wildlife and biodiversity to thrive and grow.
+To protect local, national and international designated sites and habitats, and integrate green corridors into new developments.

+5: To enable Tiptree village centre to thrive as a safe location for people to spend leisure time and access community facilities.

+6: To ensure that Tiptree is an attractive location for a range of businesses so that its local economy can thrive.

+- 4.4 In the sections that follow, the policies to support and deliver the vision and objectives are set out under the following topics:

+- Spatial Strategy

+- Design and Housing

+- Traffic and Movement

+- Tiptree Village Centre

 - Employment

 - Community Infrastructure

-- Countryside and Green Spaces
+- Countryside, Green Spaces and Green Infrastructure

 - Site Allocations

 - Non-Policy Actions

 - 4.5 In each section the relevant objectives addressed by the topic are set out.
 These are followed by explanatory text that sets out the context and justification for the policies that follow.
-The Policies themselves are contained within green boxes.
+The policies themselves are contained within green boxes.
 These policies are the primary policy instrument within the Neighbourhood Plan.
 They promote sustainable development within the Neighbourhood Plan designated area.
 They are to be considered prioritised and in line with the intentions of higher planning policy as well as the local community.

-- 4.6 The Policies Map is to be found at the back of this document on page 52.
+- 4.6 The Policies Map is to be found at the back of this document on page 61.